M-Media-Group/le-chat/docs/src/content/docs/participants.md

 The intermediate model is more than just a pivot table; it allows you to have a unified representation of all participants in a chatroom, separate from your own models.
 This allows you to maximise the separation of concerns between your application logic and the chat functionality.

 ### Getting the intermediate model from your model
-You can retrieve the `ChatParticipant` instance for a specific participant using the `chatParticipant` method on your model:
+You can retrieve the `ChatParticipant` instance for a specific participant using the `asParticipantIn` method on your model:
 ```php
 $chatParticipant = $teacher->asParticipantIn($chatroom);
 ```